TriticeaeToolbox/PHGv2/cluster-snprelate/README.md

 <br><br>

 <h2>Can market class be used to cluster data?</h2>
-<li>results identiry clusters for HardRedWinter, SoftRedWinter, HardRedSpring
+<li>results identify clusters for HardRedWinter, SoftRedWinter, HardRedSpring

 combined PHG472 and 2019_hapmap, both data sets are filtered before merging with maf < 0.5 and missing > 50% removed